 It was a perfect time to visit Fraser Island.
 It was summers and my best friend Akshata was visiting me in Sydney, Australia from Bangalore, India.
-I spoke to one of my other friends Saira and three girls were all set to visit the Fraser Island.
-Little did I know that, this trip would be the most complicated travel I have ever done in Australia.
+I spoke to one of my other friends Saira and three girls were all set to visit Fraser Island.
+Little did I know that this trip would be the most complicated travel I have ever done in Australia.

 Fraser Island is an island on the eastern Queensland coast.
 It is the world’s largest sand island.
 It stretches about 123 kilometres.
 It is beautiful undoubtedly, but… there are few facts that you need to know before visiting this untouched beauty.